Treeless Saddles – Why and How?By Jenny Austin

-Not all “Treeless” Saddles are the same!A treeless saddle, when set up incorrectly, when it is badly designed or lacking the right type of underlay can create numerous problems for your horse’s backs.
-Not all treeless are created equal and the right underlay is extremely important.
+Not all “Treeless” Saddles are the same!A treeless saddle, when set up incorrectly, when it is badly designed or lacking the right type of underlay can create numerous problems for your horse’s back.
+Not all treeless saddles are created equal and the right underlay is extremely important.

 Treeless saddles are gaining appreciation by riders and their horses worldwide and are now found in international competitions of most equestrian disciplines.
 Treeless saddles were officially approved for EA competitions in Australia in February 2006.
 Treeless saddles are taking Europe, the US and Australia by storm because of the great design, versatility and the affordable price.

 Last modified 19 September 2018 Website Implementation: Weinel IT Services